Professor of Transport Data Science · University of Leeds

-I am author of papers and books on transport planning, energy, geographic data analysis and modelling.
-I lead the Transport Data Science module, which is available to students taking Data Science and Data Analytics and Data Science and Urban Analytics courses at the University of Leeds.
+I lead the Transport Data Science module, which is available to ITS Masters students and MSc students at the University of Leeds taking Data Science and Data Analytics and Data Science and Urban Analytics courses.

 PhD in Transport and Energy, 2013